bpmutter/bpio-ii/src/data/blog/nl-to-mongodb.md

 - Mistral Large 2
 - Amazon Nova Pro

+These models represented the state-of-the-art from major AI labs at time of benchmarking.

 ### Key Evaluation Metrics

 - **SuccessfulExecution**: Does the generated query run without errors?
 - **CorrectOutputFuzzy**: Does it return the right data?
-- **XMaNeR**: Our primary composite metric combining execution success, correctness, non-empty output, and reasonable results
+- **XMaNeR**: The primary composite metric combining execution success, correctness, non-empty output, and reasonable results

 ## Key Findings

 ### Model Performance Correlates with General Capabilities

-There's a strong correlation (R² = 0.615) between how well models perform on this MongoDB benchmark and their performance on general benchmarks like MMLU-Pro.
+The results show a strong correlation (R² = 0.615) between how well models perform on this MongoDB benchmark and their performance on general benchmarks like MMLU-Pro.
 This suggests that as models get better overall, they'll continue improving at MongoDB-specific tasks.

 ![xmaner-vs-mmlu-pro](https://cdn-uploads.huggingface.co/production/uploads/63a36e208c0c89dcae3c1172/Tp0kHuIXa88mvQ0Q0DgwV.png)